cescm/workshop-pipelines-hackersweek6/README.md

     }

     environment {
-        // properties or environment variables, new or derived }
+        // properties or environment variables, new or derived or credentials like we mentioned above.
+    }

     stages {